Antisemitism in Europe: Ireland

 A two-year boycott of Limerick's Jewish community was instigated by Catholic priest John Creagh in 1904, who claimed that Jews "came to our land to fasten themselves on us like leeches and to draw our blood".
-A 2007 survey found that 20% of Irish people wanted Israelis to be barred from becoming naturalized Irish citizens while 11% were against the naturalization of Jews.
-Opposition to accepting a Jew into the family was slightly stronger among 18- to 25-year-olds.
-In 2024, many Irish Jews reported feeling threatened due to their Jewishness, while the President of the World Jewish Congress criticized the Irish school curriculum as "unabashedly antisemitic".
+A 2007 survey by The Jewish Chronicle alleged that 20% of Irish people wanted Israelis to be barred from becoming naturalized Irish citizens, while 11% were against the naturalization of Jews.
+Purported opposition to accepting a Jew into the family was slightly stronger among 18- to 25-year-olds according to the same survey.
+According to several media reports in 2024, many Irish Jews reported feeling threatened due to their Jewishness, while the President of the World Jewish Congress criticized the Irish school curriculum as "unabashedly antisemitic" in response to a 'Talk about Palestine' initiative to educate students about Palestinian history.

+In December 2024, Israeli foreign minister Gideon Sa'ar Israel announced that the Israeli Embassy in Dublin would close due to what he described as the "demonisation of the Jewish state" during the Gaza war by the Irish government.
+In response, Irish Tánaiste Micheál Martin retorted that the "continuation of the war in Gaza and the loss of innocent lives is simply unacceptable and contravenes international law.
+It represents the collective punishment of the Palestinian people in Gaza".
+A January 2026 online survey of 1,000 people by the Claims Conference organization found that 9% of Irish adults believed that the Holocaust was a hoax that never happened in real life, while 19% of those surveyed believed that although Nazi Germany did commit genocide against Jews the official estimates of those killed during The Holocaust had been wildly exaggerated.

 Italy

 A 2012 survey by the Anti-Defamation League (ADL), of five European countries in regard to antisemitism included Italy.
 Of those surveyed: